hisham-sa/calculator/README.md

 ---
 ### **Features in App class**
 ####  **Menu Options**
+The program supports the following operations:
+0-

+---

 2. **operations** class contains the mathematical methods used by the calculator.
 Each method focuses on a specific operation